adihrustic/Mullvad-WireGuard-Wrapper/README.md

 mullvad kill-switch-on <server>
 ```

 It is possible to choose more than one server.
-To enable a kill-switch for all server at once run
+To enable a kill-switch for all servers at once run
 ```
 mullvad kill-switch-on all
 ```